RepoBean/Workout-Tracker-WebApp/docs/memory_bank/WORKOUT_PLAN_IMPLEMENTATION_GUIDE.md

 ### Active Workout Plan Logic

-The active workout plan functionality should:
+The active workout plan functionality works as follows:

-1. Allow setting any workout plan as "active" via API endpoint
+1. Users can set any workout plan (that they own or is public) as their active plan
-2. Ensure only one plan can be active at a time per user
+2. Each user can have only one active plan at a time
-3. Deactivate any previously active plan when a new one is activated
+3. Multiple users can have the same workout plan set as their active plan
-4. Display the active plan on the dashboard as "Next Workout"
+4. The active plan is used as the default for starting new workouts
-5. Retrieve active plan via `/api/plans/next` endpoint
+5. The active plan is associated directly with the user via the `active_plan_id` field
+6. The UI displays active status based on whether a plan is active for the current user
+7. The `/api/plans/next` endpoint returns the user's active plan

+This design allows multiple users to independently progress through the same workout program, with each user's progress tracked separately in their workout sessions.

 ### Sequential Workout Progression Logic